 Multiple myeloma experimental treatments are classified as myeloma treatments that are still under study.
 These experimental myeloma treatment options have not yet been approved by the FDA.
-However, they are intended to treat myeloma by improving on, supporting or replacing conventional myeloma treatment methods.
+However, they are intended to treat myeloma by improving on, supporting, or replacing conventional myeloma treatment methods.
+With a business model focused on accelerating cancer research, the MMRF has initiated more myeloma clinical trials, introduced more medicines, and had a greater impact than any other organization.
 The Multiple Myeloma Knowledge Center from the Multiple Myeloma Research Foundation provides detailed information on seven experimental myeloma treatments:

 Aplidin is marine-derived antitumor agent being evaluated in combination with dexamethasone in a trial being conducted in the US & Europe.
 The drug has shown synergistic effects with other anti-myeloma drugs – it is given via intravenous infusion every 2 weeks.

 Elotuzumab is a monoclonal antibody that is given as an intravenous infusion.
 Lab studies have shown that elotuzumab is capable of killing myeloma cells, including those that are resistant to other anti-myeloma therapies.